Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Comparing the Canon 5D IV and the Sony 7RIII.

-Why is the White Balance important?
+Why is the White Balance so important?

 signature, or brand.
 The reason is customers like to know what to expect from

 photographers.
-An inconsistent photography style is unprofessional.
+An inconsistent photography style is "unprofessional."

 No comments: